Rajanna

-Rajanna is a 2011 Indian Telugu-language period action film written and directed by V. Vijayendra Prasad.
+Rajanna is a 2011 Indian Telugu-language period action drama film written and directed by V. Vijayendra Prasad.
 The film is produced by Nagarjuna, and starred him, Sneha, Shwetha Menon and child artist Baby Annie.
 The film is partially inspired by Razakar movement, and freedom fighter Suddala Hanmanthu.
 Rajanna was released to positive reviews and critical acclaim, with soundtrack composed by M. M. Keeravani.
-The film recorded as Above Average at the box office.
 The film has won six state Nandi Awards, including the Nandi Award for Second Best Feature Film - Silver.
 The film was set to be released on 23 December 2011, but the date was moved ahead to 21 December due to a good response to the film's music.

 It was dubbed in Hindi as Hindustani Yodha in 2012.